 11. Farrow & Ball Setting Plaster

-A lovely grown up pink, this dusty hue replicated newly plastered walls that are super on trend right now.
-No you don't have to go ripping off your wallpaper and sanding down walls to get the look, just give them a coat of Setting Plaster.
-It's a really soft colour with plenty of yellow pigment that makes it perfect for sunny bedrooms.
+A grown-up pink, this dusty pinky-salmon hue replicates the look of newly plastered walls.
+No, you don't have to go ripping off your wallpaper and sanding down walls to get the look, just give them a coat of Setting Plaster.

 What makes Farrow & Ball's paints so popular?